• Skip to main content

 • Email

-This easy Shrimp and Scallop Pasta recipe comes together in less tha 30 minutes with a two minute white wine sauce.
-Serve with all any veggies you have hanging around.
-It’s a great ‘clean out the fridge’ dish your whole family will love!
+This easy Shrimp and Scallop Pasta recipe comes together in less than 30 minutes with a two minute white wine sauce.
+Serve with any veggies you have hanging around.
+It’s a great ‘clean out the fridge’ dish your whole family will love, and the flavor is restaurant quality.

 Shrimp and Scallop Pasta in a blue skillet